vuwnu/knowmore/index.md

 #### Guides
 These pages aim to teach a specific technique or how to fix a certain problem.
 They'll be split up into steps to keep guides concise and easy to follow.
 Each guide shouldn't take more than about 5 mins to read through and should be fairly self contained, only teaching what is needed for that guide.
 #### Lists
 These pages will act as an index for noteworthy content, usually linking to pages off site.
 An example would be a page that lists all of the most useful Blender addons.
-These are *not* Top 10/15/20 lists
+These are **not** Top 10/15/20 lists.
+Lists can consist of anything, such as a list of addons, websites,

 How can I help?
 ----
-If you wish to make any changes to the wiki yourself, feel free to check out the [<b style="color:deepskyblue;">Github</b>](https://github.com/viri-space/knowmore) page and make a pull request.
+If you wish to make any changes to the wiki yourself, feel free to check out the [**Github**](https://github.com/viri-space/knowmore) page and make a pull request.

 This site is being hosted directly through Github pages, so any changes made to the master branch will be immediately shown on the site.
 Using Github for a project like this makes collaborating a lot easier.